Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: Unconditional reset using the fundamental mode of the filter

-In addition to the f-e-g cascaded reset scheme described above, the relatively small (compared to the transmon anharmonicity) linewidth of mode A allows us to reset the $|f\rangle$ without damping the $|e\rangle$, which provides a means for implementing the LRU operation that selectively resets the second excited state.
+In addition to the cascaded f-e-g reset scheme described above, the relatively small linewidth of mode A (compared to the transmon anharmonicity) allows us to reset the $|f\rangle$ without damping the $|e\rangle$, which provides a means for implementing the LRU operation that selectively resets the second excited state.
 Here, the LRU operation can be derived from the f-e-g cascaded reset pulses shown in Fig.~\ref{fig_3}(a), by setting $t_{\mathrm{rst},e}$ = 0 ns and only keeping the f-e reset pulse.
 We sweep the $t_{\mathrm{rst},f}$ and measure the transmon state population after the LRU operation.
 As shown in Fig.~\ref{fig_3}(d), the LRU operation can be completed in 62 ns with a residual $|f\rangle$ population of 6.1\%.
 This relatively large residual population is mainly due to the qutrit readout error.
+In Appendix~\ref{sec_LRU} we consider the situations when the LRU operation is applied to $|g\rangle$ and $|e\rangle$, and demonstrate that it has a negligible impact on the coherence within the computational subspace.

 Compared to other reset schemes that rely on complex pulse sequences and require precise calibration, the above reset protocol shows advantages in simplicity and stability.
-The reset error remains within an acceptable range even when the Z pulse parameters slightly deviate from their optimal values.
-This robustness against noise and parameter drift makes it attractive for use in large-scale, multi-qubit processors with automotive control systems.
+The reset error remains within an acceptable range even when the reset frequency $\omega_{\mathrm{rst},e}/2\pi$ and $\omega_{\mathrm{rst},f}/2\pi$ slightly deviate from their optimal values (for the numerical evaluation, see Appendix~\ref{sec_paraDrift}).
+This robustness against parameter drift makes it attractive for use in large-scale, multi-qubit processors with automotive control systems.

+A potential concern with this reset scheme is that its relatively low reset frequency (3.6 GHz) could enhance the thermal population of the qubit, thereby limiting the achievable reset fidelity.
+This limit can be estimated using the Maxwell–Boltzmann distribution \cite{jinThermalResidualExcitedState2015}